AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 {{< load_resource "map-voronoi.html" >}}

-Looks geometric, definitely not natual.
+Looks geometric, definitely not natural.
 But still may be useful.

 ### Manhattan distance